lowdefy/lowdefy/README.md

 # Lowdefy 🫶 The Config Webstack for Business Apps

-Lowdefy is an open-source web framework that enables you to:
+Lowdefy is a source available web framework that enables you to:

 - 🎨 Build web UIs and connect to databases and APIs.
 - 🔌 Extend app functionality with npm plugins.